zodnrk/handout/handout.md

 ```
 Git only needs to change the top level tree,
 to point to the new `README` blob object.
-But all subtrees can stay untouched.
+But all subareas can stay untouched.

 \newpage